cfarkas/SARS-CoV-2_illumina_analysis/README.md

 ```

 ### Obtaining and installing up-to-date SAMtools with htslib (version >= 1.9)
 (Old samtools version can also work).
-Users needs to install version up to date of these three packages.
+Users need to install version up to date of these three packages.
 Users can first install htslib v1.9 and then samtools with bcftools v1.9, respectively.
 For downloading these packages, see http://www.htslib.org/download/).
-The latter can be accomplish by downloading the three packages, decompressing it, and doing the following:
+The latter can be accomplished by downloading the three packages, decompressing it, and doing the following:
 ```
 wget https://github.com/samtools/htslib/releases/download/1.10.2/htslib-1.10.2.tar.bz2
 bzip2 -d htslib-1.10.2.tar.bz2